jjg118/tableaujjg118/README.md

 **the Grove Street station had the most bike activity.

 **Bike ID 37987 was the most written bike with over 444 miles.
+Please refer to comments on bootcamp spot for link to my tableau public website.